 So today, on this beautiful spring today, saying goodbye to Monica wasn’t a reason to cry.
-It was a reason to once again praise God for the end of this woman’s suffering, a mother brokenhearted after losing her son, who only was in his 50s.
+It was a reason to once again praise God for the end of this woman’s suffering.
+She was a mother brokenhearted after losing her son, who only was in his 50s.
 A woman approaching 90 whose mind was ravaged by dementia, much like my dad’s.

 Monica’s service was lovely.
 The father read a parable that Jesus told his disciples.
 “The Kingdom of heaven will be like 10 virgins who took their lamps and went out to meet the bridegroom.
 Five of them were foolish and five were wise,” he said.

 The parable described how the wise virgins bought enough oil for their lamps.
-The bridegroom ran late, and when he arrived, only the wise virgins were able to greet him because their lamps were not out of oil.
+The bridegroom ran late.
+When he arrived, only the wise virgins were able to greet him because their lamps were not out of oil.

 The message, the father said, was “Stay awake, for you know neither the day nor the hour.”

-The parable was especially appropriate given that Monica made wedding dresses for a living and at one time had a regionally famous bridal boutique.
+The parable was especially appropriate as Monica made wedding dresses for a living.
+At one time had a she owned regionally famous bridal boutique.

 I have no doubt my neighbor had healing qualities.
-When I look at my life today, sober, fulfilled, albeit a little damaged from the traumas I have endured, I have plenty of oil for my lamp.
+When I look at my life today, I am sober and fulfilled.
+Albeit a little damaged from the traumas I have endured.
+I have plenty of oil for my lamp.

 I can thank my dad, and my dear friend Monica too, for bringing such light into my life.
 A life I hope soon to be able to live more fully, for I know that’s what my dad and Monica both would want for me.